 Reasonable accommodations are based on the current impact of the disability on academic performance.
-In most cases this means that a diagnostic evaluation should be age-appropriate and relevant to the student's learning environment, and show the student's current level of functioning.
+In most cases this means that a diagnostic evaluation should be age-appropriate and relevant to the student's learning environment, and show the student's current level of functioning (generally within three years).
 If documentation does not address the individual's current level of functioning, a reevaluation may be required.